About and Who’s Who

 Retired teacher moves to France with grumpy husband, (Bear), handicapped ex-husband (Whale), son (Jay), daughter (CC) and six cats.
 A recipe for friction. . . . . .

-Whale is 75, my ex-husband, who became paralysed 8years ago after an undiagnosed prostate cancer metastased into a tunour close to his spine.
+Whale is 82, my ex-husband, who became paralysed 15years ago after an undiagnosed prostate cancer metastased into a tunour close to his spine.
 The doctors gave him six weeks to live but a homeopath friend of ours took him under her wing and prescribed remedies which worked.
-Gradually some feeling and movement returned and he can now walk a little with the help of his walking frame.
+Gradually some feeling and movement returned and hecould walk a little with the help of his walking frame.
 Three monthly injections of Zoladex keep the prostate cancer at bay.
 The other tumour shrank away thanks to homeopathic treatment However, Whale is obsessed with his medical ‘rights’ and complains loudly if the physios can’t come or the ambulance is late.
+Following a serious infection last Easter (2013) he is now confined to bed or wheelchair and a new system of care has been put in place.

 My marriage to Bear was pretty miserable and so when I retired, I decided to come over to France and look after the Whale so that Jay and CC could be relieved from looking after their handicapped dad.